6 Best Healthy Oils to Cook, Deep Frying With, and Oils to Avoid

 But to redeem your frying pan, you must get away from unhealthy oils and their ill effects.

-So here are 6 of the healthiest oils to cook and deep fry with:
+What is the best cooking oil for frying and deep-frying?
+Here are 6 healthy oils to cook and deep fry with:

 1. Coconut Oil